 Note.
-To comply with EN1991-2:2003 the service vehicle load needs to be applied at pavement (top of surfacing) level.
+To comply with EN1991-2:2003 the service vehicle load needs to be applied at payement (top of surfacing) level.
 This would be at a distance of 0.45 (distance from centroid to top of deck) + an allowance for (0.1) = 0.55m above the line representing the box section, which itself was defined at a Z coordinate of 6m, resulting in a value of 6.55m.

 - Enter coordinates of (7,0,6.55) and using the Tab key to move to the next entry field on the dialog enter additional points of (25.55,0,6.55) and (27.45,0,6.55).
 With all the coordinates entered click the OK button. - Select the point at (7,0,6.55) and drag and drop the Accidental Vehicle load attribute from the treeview.
 Ensure that the Project onto line option is selected.
-Over-type a new loadcase name of Endspan gr2 and click OK.
+Over-type a new

-- With the same point selected, drag and drop the Live Horizontal load from the treeview and click OK. - Select the point at (25.55,0,6.55) and drag and drop the Accidental Vehicle load attribute from the treeview.
+- Horizontal load from the treeview and click OK. - Select the point at (25.55,0,6.55) and drag and drop the Accidental Vehicle load attribute from the & treeview.
 Ensure that the Project onto line option is selected.
-Change the loadcase to Pier gr2 and click OK. - With the same point selected, drag and drop the Live Horizontal load from the treeview and click OK. - Select the point at (27.45,0,6.55) and drag and drop the Accidental Vehicle load attribute from the treeview.
+Change the loadcase to Pier gr2 and click OK. - With the same point selected, drag and drop the Live Horizontal load from the treeview and click OK. - Select the point at (27.45,0,6.55) and drag and drop the Accidental Vehicle load attribute from the & treeview.
 Ensure that the Project onto line option is selected.
 Change the loadcase to Central span gr2 and click OK. - With the same point selected Drag and drop the Live Horizontal load from the treeview and click OK.